imitablerabbit/regex-highlighter/README.md

 - Add some more error checking to the javascript file
 - Add more robust commenting to the javascript file
 - Add more syntax recognition
     - PHP
-  - JSON
     - basic C++

 ## Change Log:
+- Fixed java character matching
+- Changed to last group pattern matching
 - Fixed the haskell function errors
 - Created a guide on how to add more languages
 - Added Languages:
+    - JSON
     - Javascript
     - Java
     - Haskell
 - Added main javascript file
 - Added support for multiple languages